softwareconstruction240/softwareconstruction/chess/5-pregame/pregame.md

 ### Code Quality

-For this phase the TAs will grade the quality of your project's source code.
+For this phase the auto grader will grade the quality of your project's source code.
 The rubric used to evaluate code quality can be found here: [Rubric](../code-quality-rubric.md)

 ### Pass Off, Submission, and Grading